ppy/osu-wiki/wiki/Tournaments/SSSS/4/en.md

 6. Based on their performance in the Qualifier, players will be ranked based on their **`%MAX` value**, which is the percentage of their score relative to the highest achieved score of all players in a map.
 7. The 40 players with the **highest average `%MAX` value** across all the Qualifier beatmaps will advance to the team matchmaking phase.
    - If there are two (or more) players who share the same `%MAX` value, the player that holds the higher total raw score will be placed in the higher seed.
-8. Failure to attend in any of the Qualifier lobbies will result in an outright elimination.
+8. Failure to attend in any of the Qualifier lobbies will result in immediate elimination.

 #### Team matchmaking